crystallabs/crysterm/README.md

 (see `OptimizationFlag`, although some terminal emulators like `gnome-terminal` might not display them correctly so they are off by default).

-Calling `render` whereever appropriate is not a concern because there is code making sure that render runs at most once per unit of time (currently `property interval = 1/29`th of a second) and all accumulated changes are rendered in one pass.
+Calling `render` where ever appropriate is not a concern because there is code making sure that render runs at most once per unit of time (currently `property interval = 1/29`th of a second) and all accumulated changes are rendered in one pass.